Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 ## VM Distribution and Roles

-This project utilizes Docker, Kubernetes, and Ansible across a four-VM setup to automate the deployment, configuration, and testing of MongoDB clusters.
+This project utilizes Docker and Kubernetes across a four-VM setup to automate the deployment, configuration, and testing of MongoDB clusters.
 Each VM is designated for specific roles to maximize efficiency, scalability, and reliability.